YunyiShen/YunyiShen/README.md

 Quick Facts:

 - 🔭 I’m currently working on statistical/machine learning problems in ecology, genetics and astronomy
-- 🌱 I’m currently studying statistics (in a CS department) and probabilistic machine learning
-- 👯 I’m starting as an assistant professor this fall, location TBD!
+- 👯 I’m starting as an assistant professor this fall!
 - 📫 How to reach me: yshen99[at]mit[dot]edu; yshen99[at]outlook[dot]com
 - ⚡ Fun fact: Intro to Statistics is one of the courses I got the worst score during undergrad.